DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Reiren, were you able to enter inside?"

-"I was, albeit there wasn't anything of much interest inside.
+"I was, albeit there isn't anything of much interest inside.
 There is just one big stone statue, that's all."

 Hearing her mentioning a statue surprised him, and made him think that they could go in if they wanted to.